 About the Project

 Universal Health Coverage is a WHO policy that has gained much attention since it appeared in 2010.
 UNIVERSAL HEALTH is an anthropological project that will critically examine moves towards Universal Health Coverage, and particularly the expansion of health insurance, in three African countries.
 Approaching UHC as a lens to explore the social contract between citizens and the state, it will follow the frictions that universal concepts accompanying UHC, such as obligation, solidarity and the public good, may have among policy-makers, state bureaucrats, health workers and citizens.
 Moves towards UHC present interesting sites to explore the social and political collectives forming around struggles for health-care in Africa.

 Theoretically ambitious and comparatively driven, the project aspires to a critically engaged anthropology that addresses both the politics of the possible –struggles for social transformation and the public good— and the ways progressive policies may be limited by specific social, economic and political contexts.
 We will focus on four main research questions:

-- Do moves towards UHC engage with the state and with citizenship in new ways?
+- Do moves towards UHC engage with the state and citizenship, and with public and private institutions, in new ways?